 Renowned neuroscientist Beau Lotto whose TED talk has had nearly 5m views presents a groundbreaking guide to understanding perception, which will transform the way we see, and unlock our ability to create, innovate and effect change.
 In the aftermath of 2016, many feel weighed down by uncertainty.
 But, what you may not know is that while the brain hates uncertainty, it also holds the key to adapting to, and even thriving in, uncertain times.
 In this talk based on his ground breaking new book DEVIATE: The Science of Seeing Differently, world-renowned neuroscientist Beau Lotto will draw on over two decades of research to reveal startling truths about the brain and how it perceives the world and show how understanding the science behind our perceptions and our reactions to that understanding can allow us to literally change our brains and improve how we function in every aspect of life.
 PRAISE FOR DEVIATE ‘If someone else told me that reality is something we create in our heads – I’d up my medication.
 This brilliantly written book shows us that this is actually the road to liberation.
 We have the ability to change our internal landscapes.
 Making our lives a masterpiece rather than a ‘been there done that’ cliché.‘ – Ruby Wax OBE ‘‘ is a neuroscience book that, while explaining what we know about the brain’s functioning, explores the deeply personal issue of perception.
 Beau Lotto’s insights constitute a real breakthrough in our understanding of how we perceive (and react to, and imagine ourselves within) reality.
 And his capacity to make complex scientific concepts and research results easy to understand, and to explain their relevance to our life, makes this an utterly readable book.‘ – Bruno Giussani, European director of TED and curator of TEDGlobal Read more.

-In this unmissable talk, Dean Buonomano, a leading neuroscientist and professor at UCLA will investigate the relationship between the brain and time: What is time?
+In this talk Dean Buonomano, a leading neuroscientist and professor at UCLA, “who does for the neuroscience of time what Stephen Hawking did for the physics of time” – Craig Callender, professor of philosophy, University of California, will investigate the relationship between the brain and time: What is time?
 Why does time seem to speed up or slow down?
 Is our sense that time flows an illusion?
 Dean will also present his own influential theory of how the brain tells time, and in the process illuminate such concepts as free will, consciousness, spacetime and relativity from the perspective of a neuroscientist.
 Drawing on physics, evolutionary biology and philosophy, he will show that the brain’s ultimate purpose may be to predict the future—and thus that your brain is a time machine.
 Read more.

 How to… Stand Up.
 Always wanted to try stand-up comedy but too scared to give it a go?
 Looking for the ultimate confidence boost?
 Have a go at stand-up in a relaxed, no-pressure environment.
 Learn the tricks of the trade which can be applied in any public speaking situation.
 And unlock your natural funniness.
 (We all have some.
 No, really, we do.)
 A fun, joyful workshop taught by comedian and writer, Viv Groskop, winner of Maestro Improv 2012 and Funny Women Finalist 2012.
 Until a few years ago Viv had never done stand-up so she knows exactly what it’s like to be terrified – and overcome that feeling.
 Her book, I Laughed, I Cried about doing 100 gigs in 100 nights (“heroic” – The Times) is all about sticking two fingers up to the things in life you’re scared of.
 And that’s the true spirit of stand-up.
 Viv has performed alongside Michael McIntyre, Sandi Toksvig, Lucy Porter and Jenny Eclair and her 2013 Edinburgh show got a five-star review.
 “Viv is brilliant” – Jo Brand.
 Who is this for?
 Anyone who wants to have a go at stand-up with no pressure in a relaxed, happy environment – learn the basics of joke writing and find out what’s funny about you personally – learn some tricks of the trade from stand-up comedy which can be applied in work situations – people who want to put a flavour of stand-up comedy into their public speaking- if you can do a minute of stand-up, you can do anything.
 (This is not suitable for people who know that they actually want to become stand-up comedians) Read more.